coset-io/fhe-sign/README.md

 ## Performance Considerations

 FHE operations are computationally intensive.
-Here are some benchmarks from our testing:

-The entire singing time of Schnorr signature takes 4269 seconds.
+The entire signing time of Schnorr signature takes 4269 seconds (about 71 minutes).
+While this might seem long, it's important to note that this is a proof-of-concept implementation focusing on exploration rather than performance optimization.

-To better understand the time, here are the single operations:
+To better understand the time breakdown, here are the single operations:

 - add: 25.965747001s
 - mul: 76.051254698s